Fleerless/CharterCodingChallenge/README.md

 ## Challenge

-I was given 4 days to meet a set of requirements:
+I was given 48 hours to meet a set of requirements:
 * Pull and organize data from an API
 * Ability to filter restaurants by State and genre
 * Ability to search for names, cities, or genres